What kind of use of exercise ball?

 How to Use an exercise ball to lose weight?

-An exercise ball is an excellent tool for a whole body workout.
-However, the question of How to Use an exercise ball to lose weight?
-It is not easy to answer since it may depend on different people’s body structure and fitness state.
+An exercise ball is an excellent tool for a whole-body workout.
+However, how to Use an exercise ball to lose weight is not easy to answer since it may depend on different people’s body structures and fitness states.

 The best thing you should do before using an exercise ball for doing the abdominal workout is to check the graphic below:

-Suppose your skin temperature around the waist can keep normal when lying down on an exercise ball.
-In that case, that means your skin vessels are generally open and will not be quickly closed under high pressure, thus leading to injuries such as muscle fatigue and torn muscle fiber, etc.
+Suppose your skin temperature around the waist stays normal when lying down on an exercise ball.
+In that case, your skin vessels are generally open and will not quickly close under high pressure, leading to injuries such as muscle fatigue, torn muscle fiber, etc.

-So if you feel any one of the following symptoms during or after exercising with the exercise ball, stop what you are doing immediately and see a doctor!
+So, if you feel any one of the following symptoms during or after exercising with the exercise ball, stop immediately and see a doctor!

 What does sitting on an exercise ball do??

-Sitting on an exercise ball may help someone be more conscious about their body posture while sitting in the office.
-It’s believed that correct posture can lead to less pressure on spinal disks and thus preventing or delaying the onset of low back pain.
+Sitting on an exercise ball may help someone be more conscious of their body posture while sitting in the office.
+Correct posture is believed to reduce pressure on spinal disks, thus preventing or delaying the onset of low back pain.

-Sitting on the ball makes you feel like being tied up, which may make it harder for you to slump down.
-However, if you don’t have good abdominal strength, your center gravity will constantly move around during exercising, making it harder to balance yourself.
+Sitting on the ball makes you feel tied up, which may make it harder for you to slump down.
+However, if you don’t have good abdominal strength, your center of gravity will constantly move around during exercise, making it harder to balance yourself.

 What are the best exercises for using an exercise ball?

-You can do many different workouts with your exercise ball, including abs workout, leg workout, ab & leg roller combo workout, etc. Please check out our website for more information.
+You can do many different workouts with your exercise ball, including abs, leg, and ab-leg roller combo workouts.
+Please check out our website for more information.

 Is it okay if I use an exercise ball as a chair?